Abortion in Ireland: The fight for choice

 "I felt so alone," she said tearfully, over tea in Dublin last week.
 "You want to take it a step at a time but I had no idea what the next step was."
 Downstairs at home were her parents, who would have forced her to have the baby, she said.
 When she tried to raise the issue of abortion, hypothetically, they told her it was murder.
 "Murder, they said, and that was that."

-Ireland has a near-total ban on abortion, including in cases of rape, incest or fatal foetal abnormalities, and a 14-year prison sentence hangs over anyone who has one.
+The Irish Republic has a near-total ban on abortion, including in cases of rape, incest or fatal foetal abnormalities, and a 14-year prison sentence hangs over anyone who has one.
 In the early 1980s, fearing that it could be legalised via the courts, the country's Catholic hierarchy pushed for an amendment to be added to the constitution.
 The Eighth Amendment passed in 1983 and granted a foetus equal right to life as its mother, effectively outlawing abortion in all circumstances.

 More on International Women's Day

-On Wednesday, women across Ireland will stop work, wear black, and join demonstrations to call for the Eighth Amendment to be repealed.
+On Wednesday, women across the state will stop work, wear black, and join demonstrations to call for the Eighth Amendment to be repealed.
 Campaign group Strike 4 Repeal was inspired by a similar protest in Poland last year.
 "We have to make a direct statement to the government," said Aoife Frances from Strike 4 Repeal.
 "We have to make our voices heard."

-But a powerful legacy of Catholic influence holds sway over Ireland and many here have deeply-held religious beliefs about the right to life.
+But a powerful legacy of Catholic influence holds sway over the state and many here have deeply-held religious beliefs about the right to life.
 Coupled with the possibility of prosecution, it has created a climate in which few women are prepared to talk openly about their experiences.
 Sarah asked that we didn't use her real name.

 She was "terrified of telling anyone" that she planned to have an abortion, she said.
 In the end, she found support the way thousands of women in her situation do every year: "sheer desperation and Google".
 Her search turned up a number for the UK-based Abortion Support Network.
 "I just wanted someone, anyone, to talk to," she said, "so I drove to this random car park, dialled the number, and cried for the whole call."